benparsons/matrix-notes/faq/refresh-v2/questions/unanswered-questions.md

 > but you can send messages from one to the other

 Make a list of things to compare to, then make a separate page?

-Need to mention that rooms are the fundamental block